The Traditional Owners of this land are those who identify as

 Adani mine expansion

-The site was an ancient stone tool making area that our people utilised for thousands of years.
+“The site was an ancient stone tool making area that our people utilised for thousands of years.
 These artefacts are a reminder of who we are – they must not be destroyed.
-Some artefacts have been collected, but thousands more have been blown up and bulldozed into piles.
+Some artefacts have been collected, but thousands more have been blown up and bulldozed into piles.”

-They disrespect us, they disrespect our law, they disrespect our protocols…And they disrespect our self- determination by trying to control our people: by buying people off and getting our people to fight against each other.
+“They disrespect us, they disrespect our law, they disrespect our protocols…And they disrespect our self- determination by trying to control our people: by buying people off and getting our people to fight against each other.”

-With contributions from academic researchers over a number of years local leadership has made significant progress towards an holistic Torres Strait Regional Adaptation and Resilience Plan 2016- 2021.
-Evidence from this Plan suggests that if climate change continues to accelerate, up to 2,000 Torres Strait Islanders will be displaced to the mainland by the end of the century due to rising sea levels.
-The Queensland government is also committed to action in its Cape York and Torres Strait Regional Resilience Strategy that was due to undertake a review in July 2022.
+The Torres Strait 8 four year campaign has brought the climate change vulnerability of many First Nations communities to public attention.
+With contributions from academic researchers over a number of years, local Zenadth Kes leadership has made significant progress towards an holistic Torres Strait Regional Adaptation and Resilience Plan 2016- 2021, which suggests that if climate change continues to accelerate, up to 2,000 Torres Strait Islanders will be displaced to the mainland by the end of the century due to rising sea levels.
+The Queensland Government has so far maintained its commitment to action in its Cape York and Torres Strait Regional Resilience Strategy, but it remains to be seen whether this resilience plan will manifest into a meaningful climate response, particularly for Zenadth Kes.

 Take Action